Kn0wn-Un/Auto-Zoom/README.md

 4) Do not close the command prompt thats where the program is running and any errors show up
-5) Go back to jacking off JK keep an eye out in case of errors and failures I am not responsible for any troubles caused to you if the program does not function as intended, or if it is misused, please make sure to test it before executing
+5) keep an eye out in case of errors and failures
+	I am not responsible for any troubles caused to you if the program does not function as intended, or if it is misused, please make sure to test it before executing